 CTR or clickthrough rate in Google AdSense is the number of clicks your ads receive vs. the number of times the ads are displayed.
 If your site has 100 pageviews and your ads receive 2 clicks, your site's CTR is 2%.
 CTR can be as low as 0.05%, or it can be more than 20%.
 Optimizing your site to get higher CTR could help improve your Google AdSense earnings significantly.

 Positioning your AdSense ads units at the right place will make a world difference in whether your site's visitors see them or not.
 There are certain hot spots to place your ads, though different site types would require different approaches.

 Using the right color will help make your AdSense ad units more visible to your site's visitors.
-Color also plays a significant role in whether making a visitor click, or stay away from the ads.
+Color also plays a significant role in whether making a visitor click or stay away from the ads.

-Not everyone read your site's content through your ad-optimized site.
+Having more ad units would mean more ad visibility to your site's visitors.
+That would translate to increased clicks.
+Not everyone reads your site's content through your ad-optimized site.
 Those reading from their RSS reader can also be targeted for AdSense.

-Most websites on the web today are based on Content Management System (CMS), and one thing in common between them is that they provide search function to the site's content.
+Most websites on the web today are based on Content Management System (CMS), and one thing in common between them is that they provide a search function to the site's content.
 Replace it with AdSense for search, and you might earn some extra money every time a visitor search on your site.

-When visitors get used to a website, they tend to develop ad-blindness; a condition where they (sometimes subconsciously) ignore ads placed on a page.
+When visitors get used to a website, they tend to develop ad-blindness, a condition where they (sometimes subconsciously) ignore ads placed on a page.
 Though you can't avoid it completely, there are ways for you to reduce the effect of ad blindness.